unclevito2017/Bitcrack-automation-for-puzzle-66/README.md

 # Bitcrack-automation
-for Windows puzzle 66 automate incrementing and scanning through the range by automatically incrementing through the puzzle<br>
+for Windows puzzle 66 automate incrementing and scanning through the range by automatically incrementing through the puzzle 66<br>
 can use any version of bitcrack but for this I used random bitcrack that generates millions of random starting points<br>
 Keeping the range scanned small and with millions of starting points increases the chance of finding the private key<br>
 <b>Change</b> -b,-t,-p to fit your  card's memory, more memory more starting points and more chance for success<br>